GlobalWebIndex/challenge-python-v1/README.md

 The relations and the arguments are clearly depicted in the image.
 Here, we will just denote that there is a ManyToMany relationship between Dinosaur and DinoOwner to account for the likes on the dinosaurs (liked_dinosaurs).

+_Note_: the folder with the dinosaur images is deleted after the specific dinosaur is deleted; we use _django signals_ for this operation.
 #### Admin Site

 The model is implemented in the admin site, to which the user can browse from the endpoint admin/.